andy-9/learning/AWS/developer_associate.md

 * Assign users to groups and assign permissions to groups
 * Create a strong password policy
 * Use and enforce the use of Multi Factor Authentication (MFA)
-* Create and use Roles for giving permissions to AWS services
+* Create and use roles for giving permissions to AWS services
 * Use Access Keys for Programmatic Access (CLI / SDK)
 * Audit permissions of your account using IAM Credentials Report & IAM Access Advisor
 * Never share IAM users & Access Keys